yuleiqin/capro/README.md

 ## Training Weights
 We provide the model weights in the ```ckpt``` folder.
-Please check the evaluation shells for inference.
+Please download it from <https://drive.google.com/file/d/1FpazfXlPfFdb7HcQcrz6brZ5m2Ym3aCe/view?usp=sharing>.

 ## Hyper-parameters
 All the hyper-parameters are defined in ```./config_train.py```.